Emergent Coding

 Component Catalogue

-An integral part of the components market is an interactive catalogue of prices, data sheets, and contract specifications, implemented on a distributed Kademlia store that automatically scales as new agents join the network.
-Such an implementation also permits close binding with Studio and Agents, all of which require real-time access to Price data, Agent data sheets, and Contract specifications stored therein.
+An integral part of the components market is an interactive catalogue of prices, data sheets, and contract specifications, implemented on a distributed Kademlia store to automatically scale as new agents peer with the network.
+Such an implementation also permits close binding with Studio and Agents to provide real-time access to Price data, Agent data sheets, and Contract specifications stored therein.

 Component Payments

 An ideal payment system for a global software components market requires direct cash payments regardless of supplier origin.
 Combining so many project payments when suppliers are distributed across so many countries is a formidable challenge were it not for the advent of peer-to-peer electronic cash technology.
-Emergent Coding not only applies Bitcoin Cash (BCH), perhaps the closest humanity has come to inventing ideal money, but takes the tech next level with payment channels.
-Incredibly, payments via payment channels can not be double-spent and enjoy capacity well beyond credit cards and fiat systems by virtue that instant, irreversable, direct, cash payments can be performed by simply signing and forwarding a transaction datagram.
+Emergent Coding not only applies Bitcoin Cash (BCH), perhaps the closest humanity has come to inventing ideal money, but harnesses the tech's payment channels.
+Incredibly, payments via payment channels can not be double-spent and enjoy capacity well beyond credit cards and fiat systems by virtue instant, irreversable, direct, cash payments can be conducted by simply signing and forwarding a transaction datagram.